 Ahhh those 14 month olds… they have so many opinions and so few words.
 Which leads to… lots of screaming!

-The big thing with the screaming is – discern if they’re attacking you/ screaming defiantly or just frustrated.
+The big thing with the screaming is – discern the motive of the screaming/ crying:

 If you ever DO figure out what the child was saying, you could practice it with them…